 You may filter out Credit lines to see just how your individual sales were affected by credits, or you can include Credit lines to see why (via the memo) credits were being applied in the first place.

 For lines in the “Sales” category, this field gives the amount that has been paid on that particular line.
-An amount of 0 means that line has not been paid in totality or in part.
-An amount that is 100% of
+For example, an amount between 0% and 100% of

 billed_amount indicates a partial payment for the line.